-In exercising their duties, the Directors have unrestricted access to the Company's Management, Company Secretary and independent auditors.
-Under the direction of the Chairman, the Company Secretary ensures good information flow within the Board and its Board Committees and between Management and Non-Executive Directors.
-The Company Secretary and/or his representatives attend all Board meetings and Board Committee meetings and assist the Chairman of the Board Committees in ensuring that the relevant procedures are followed and reviewed such that the Board and Board Committees function effectively.
+In the course of carrying out their duties, the Directors have unrestricted access to the Company's Management, Company Secretary and independent auditors.
+Under the direction of the Chairman, the Company Secretary ensures good information flow within the Board and Board Committees, and between Management and Non-Executive Directors.
+The Company Secretary and/or his representatives attend all Board meetings and Board Committee meetings and assist the Chairman of the Board Committees in ensuring that the relevant procedures are followed and reviewed so that the Board and Board Committees function effectively.
 The decision to appoint or remove the Company Secretary is a decision made by the Board as a whole.